sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/30786/info/third-year/study_plan.md

 Keep in mind that **external courses chosen** are not always accepted; they are **often rejected** because they are similar to courses already included as mandatory in the degree program, or because they are not relevant.

-Some courses that have been previously approved as external courses for Applied Computer Science and Artificial Intelligence students in past years are listed in the section [External Elective Courses](#external-elective-courses).
+Some courses that have been previously approved as external courses for ACSAI students in past years are listed in the section [External Elective Courses](#external-elective-courses).

 ### Academic Advisor